SkimaniKings/Blog-App/README.md

 6. User can delete Post
    - Input:User clicks on the quote that he has created.
    - Output: The delete button appears that allows one to delete posts created.
+7. Random quotes are displayed on the home page on each reload or refreshing of the website.
+8. A user has the ability to upvote and downvote a blog.
+    - Press on the green Thumps up updates the vote count.
+    - Pressing on the downvote adds count to the dislikes.

 ## Set Up Instructions